-- Food Label Information Program (FLIP): The L’Abbé Lab has developed a database of packaged foods that is updated every 2-3 years for monitoring and testing hypotheses related to the Canadian food supply.
-This work is done using a systematic and comprehensive approach for an industry-wide perspective of the major national and private label brands of foods available in Canada.
-The FLIP underwent its most recent collection during the summer of 2017, providing a cross-sectional sample of the 2017 retail food supply.
-FLIP 2017 contains food label information for n=17,671 unique food products from top food retailers in Canada.
-This dataset, in addition to the FLIP 2010 and 2013 databases, allows for in depth nutritional analyses of the Canadian food supply spanning 7 years.
+Food Label Information Program (FLIP): Since 2010, the L’Abbé Lab has maintained a database of packaged foods that is updated every 3-4 years for monitoring and testing hypotheses related to the Canadian food supply.
+The FLIP underwent its most recent collection in 2020.
+The FLIP contains food label information for more than 80,000 food products from top food retailers in Canada.
+This data allows for in-depth nutritional analyses of the Canadian food supply spanning 10 years.

 See our Publications section for a full listing of our research.
 Some of the studies we have done using FLIP and Menu-FLIP include: